tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 }
 ```

-We have two recognized evidence that complies with it
+We have two concrete types of evidence that fulfil this interface

 ```go
 type LightClientAttackEvidence struct {